josiahkosgei/KafkaMessagesStreams/README.md

 react_app: React.JS application that show a simple visualization of how many reviews we have for each type, and the different percentage of
 Reviews coming from the different sources

-kudobuzzchallenge(root folder): Express.JS application (with kafka-node) that produces a periodic reviews data and consumes new messages from the api.
+kafkamessagestreams(root folder): Express.JS application (with kafka-node) that produces a periodic reviews data and consumes new messages from the api.
 * MongoDb port: 27017
 * Database: "kb-new-review-topic"
 * Collection: "reviews"